anie410/MyntraOrderTracking/README.md

 All you need to give is the otp sent on your mobile for verification.

-Run the scrapper and it will save all your order details in a text file.
+Run the webscrapper.py on pycharm or any ide (Prerequisites: Selenium,Bs4 preinstalled) and it will save all your order details in a text file as shown in file.txt.